VISUAL ARTS 3º E.S.O.

 - Hot glue (1): Scrap out the hot glue.

-Supervisor (1 per term) the supervisor will make a list with the students that have to clean up.
+supervisor will make a list with the students that have to clean up.

 VISUAL ARTS 3º E.S.O.